 Easterseals has worked with local Voc Rehab (VR), Supported/Customized Employment and state agencies to understand the barriers to helping more of their clients obtain employment.
 The answer is clear.
 As a whole, the industry lacks business development skills and does not have the resources to build them.
 Supported employment is highly personalized, labor intensive and not scalable.
 In that way, it does not meet businesses’ basic needs—filling the many jobs they have quickly.
 Businesses that understand the value of hiring people with disabilities are not interested in sourcing a single person from several different agencies.
 They want one point of contact that provides dozens of candidates.

 EDSN serves as that intermediary, obtaining job orders and recruiting from the area’s hundreds of employment service providers to source candidates.
 We are a regional recruiting/business development service, working with business clients to develop jobs in which people with disabilities can succeed.
 EDSN layers this expertise on top of the existing system of vocational rehabilitation, training, and specialized/customized employment agencies.
 Candidates continue to receive onsite job coaching from their original agency.
 This results in more/better jobs for people with disabilities.

 Additionally, EDSN trains employers on how to successfully integrate people with disabilities into their workforce and present qualified candidates who are loyal, motivated, and excited to be at work.
 We need to use business-focused, market-based solutions to lower turnover, increase morale, and decrease absenteeism.
 Our model breaks down barriers for employers by utilizing a temp-to-hire model that allows companies to try out employees.

+Do you want to learn more about EDSN?
 Do you currently receive SSI or SSDI and want to work?
 We can help through the Ticket to Work Program.

 EDSN is made possible through a major grant from the Kessler Foundation.